 Replacing the Bose amplifier on a Mazda3

-Shortly after buying a new-to-me car, a 2011 Mazda 3, my radio suddenly stopped producing sound.
-The radio still worked fine; the in-car Bluetooth was still working, as did all the buttons including the steering wheel controls.
-After doing a little research online, I found out that the amplifier for the Bose sound system went out and that this is such a common problem, Bose is actually replacing the amplifiers for free!
+Shortly after buying my 2011 Mazda 3, my radio suddenly stopped producing sound.
+Aside from having no sound, the radio still worked fine as the in-car Bluetooth and all the buttons still operated as normal.
+After doing a little research online, I found out that the amplifier for the Bose sound system died.
+I also found out that and that Bose replaces the defective amplifiers for free!

 This article exists to help you diagnose the problem and deal with Bose yourself, so you do not have to go to a repair shop and have them fix it.
 Doing this replacement cost me absolutely nothing.
 In fact, I actually listed the old, non-working amplifier on eBay, and it sold for $50!

 Keep in mind that the amplifier may not be your problem.
-If you simply lost sound like I did, it could be a wiring fault or simply a blown fuse.
+If you simply lost sound like I did, it could be a wiring fault or something as simple as a blown fuse.
 However, if you hear a sort of machine gun sound like this, the problem is 100% the amplifier.
 If that is the case, you can simply skip the diagnosis and get a replacement.

 Finding the problem